SethRobinson/comfyui-workflow-to-api-converter-endpoint/README.md

 Version: 2.0 (Custom Node)

 ## Overview
 A ComfyUI custom node that adds a `/workflow/convert` endpoint to convert non-API workflow formats to API format.
 The "Save (API)" client-end Javascript logic has been converted to python so it can run server-side.
-No manual server.py modifications needed!

 ## Features
 - Converts non-API workflows to the exact format produced by ComfyUI's "Save (API)" function